 But Ryan’s strong finish was marred by missing the last few days of the season as he underwent surgery for a sports hernia.
-It’s expected he’ll be at full strength for the 2012 season.

 At AAA Norfolk Ryan played in 94 games, putting together a solid .284/10/37 line with a .794 OPS.

 Career: 9 seasons in organized baseball, 1 in major leagues (Baltimore 2011.)
 Career WAR: (-0.3).
 Inactive since 2015.